dkomanov/dkomanov.github.io/public/data/posts/2018-03-12_try-with-resources/scala-try-with-resources.md

 }
 ```

 Ok, this is a little bit long one, but what is important here is a call to [addSuppressed](https://docs.oracle.com/javase/7/docs/api/java/lang/Throwable.html#addSuppressed(java.lang.Throwable)) method.
-So, if there was an exception in try-block, exception from `close` won't swallow it, but will be just added to original exception as suppressed.
+So, if there was an exception in try-block, exception from `close` won't swallow it but will be just added to original exception as suppressed.
 Nice!

-This mistake I see in many places, for example in the most popular [StackOverflow](https://stackoverflow.com/questions/39866000/java-try-with-resource-not-working-with-scala) [response](https://stackoverflow.com/a/39868021/426397).
+This mistake I saw in many places, for example in the most popular [StackOverflow](https://stackoverflow.com/questions/39866000/java-try-with-resource-not-working-with-scala) [response](https://stackoverflow.com/a/39868021/426397).

 ### Mistake 2: Catching Exception/Throwable